exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/after.md

 // => interesting == "a bit of a cliche"
 ```

+An "arm" of the `switch` is selected when the pattern matches the range variable and any case guard evaluates to true.

 Switch expression also support [type patterns][pattern-matching] and recursive matching.

-An arm of the `switch` is selected when the pattern matches the range variable and any case guard evaluates to true.

 #### Throw expressions

-`throw` expressions are an alternative to `throw` statements and in particular can add to the power of ternary and other compound expressions.
+[`throw` expressions][throw-expressions] are an alternative to `throw` statements and in particular can add to the power of ternary and other compound expressions.

 ```csharp
 string trimmed = str == null ? throw new ArgumentException() : str.Trim();